-For many years at 201 Vine Street, the intersection of Vine, Second and Main Streets stood Daly’s Tavern, founded by John F. Daly and run by his family into the 1970s.
-The North Camden Theater, which is still standing, was next door at 203-205 Vine.
-The Mancine family ran a bar from the 1930s until it burned down in the 1970s on the southwest corner of North 3rd and Main streets.
-The family still has a liquor store on the same block, at North 3rd and Elm Street.
+At the intersection of Vine, Second, and Main Streets, Daly’s Tavern, founded by John F. Daly, was a prominent establishment for many years and operated by his family until the 1970s.
+Adjacent to it, at 203-205 Vine Street, the North Camden Theater remains standing to this day.
+On the southwest corner of North 3rd and Main Streets, the Mancine family ran a bar from the 1930s until it was destroyed in a fire in the 1970s.
+The Mancine family maintains a liquor store on the same block at North 3rd and Elm Street.

 Location